farnazzzmovahedi/Linkedin/README.md

-# Linkedin
+# LinkedIn

-A simple Linkedin simulator.
+A simple LinkedIn simulator.

-The goal of this project is to implement a social network to link people together based on each person's skills.
+This project aims to implement a social network to link people together based on each person's skills.